Kangarooki/kangarooki/README.md

 ### Hi, Nice to meet you! 👋
-I'm sophia happywalkday, who wannabe Data analyist & AI Engineer.
+I'm happywalkday, who wannabe Data analyist & AI Engineer.

 <!--
 **sophia.day/sophia.day** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.